tannewt/wa-law.org/bill/2023-24/sb/5120/1/README.md

 When making rules under section 2 of this act, the department of health shall consult with stakeholders including, but not limited to: The Washington council for behavioral health; WAADAC, the voice for Washington state addiction professionals; the Washington state hospital association; the American college of emergency physicians; the Washington association of designated crisis responders; the Washington association of sheriffs and police chiefs; and an individual or entity representing emergency medical services.

 ## Section 25
+## Section 26
+Sections 6, 8, 10, and 15 of this act expire July 1, 2026.

+## Section 27
+Sections 7, 9, 11, and 16 of this act take effect July 1, 2026.

+## Section 28
+(1) Sections 4 and 28, chapter 302, Laws of 2020, sections 13 and 14, chapter 263, Laws of 2021, section 23, chapter 264, Laws of 2021, and sections 2 and 10, chapter 210, Laws of 2022, and section 4, chapter . . ., Laws of 2023 (this act) take effect when monthly single-bed certifications authorized under RCW 71.05.745 fall below 200 reports for 3 consecutive months

+## Section 29
+(1) Sections 64 and 81, chapter 302, Laws of 2020 and, until July 1, 2022, section 27, chapter 264, Laws of 2021 and, beginning July 1, 2022, section 28, chapter 264, Laws of 2021, and section 13, chapter . . ., Laws of 2023 (this act) take effect when the average wait time for children's long-term inpatient placement admission is 30 days or less for two consecutive quarters.